 - Most of these treatments also contain harmful chemicals, even if they claim to be free of them.

-- Japanese hair straightening claims to leave your hair pin-straight and easy to maintain.
+- Japanese hair straightening makes hair easy to maintain.

-- This method of hair straightening does damage to your hair just like other options.
-It also consists of dangerous chemicals that you’re breathing in and absorbing through your skin.
+- This method of hair straightening damages your hair just like other options.
+It also contains dangerous chemicals that you breathe in and absorb through your skin.

-- Thermal straightening is quite expensive and takes hours to complete the process.
+- Japanese thermal straightening is quite expensive and takes hours to complete the process.

 - Once your hair starts to grow back, there’s often a stark contrast between the hair that’s been treated and your natural hair at the root.

-- People who get this kind of hair straightening sometimes find it difficult to stop, and need touch-ups several times a year.
+- People who get this kind of hair straightening sometimes need touch-ups several times a year.